Are We Product Managers or Problem Managers?

 Product planning should include problems in the discussion

 Zynga, specifically the team I was on at Cityville, integrated discussion about problems into their core product development process.
 Each quarter started with 3 KPIs and our roadmap was framed around that.
-To be clear, the KPI’s were not problems.
+To be clear, the KPI’s were no problems.
 They were, albeit broad, metrics or goals chosen to help us measure if we’re solving problems.
-Something like increase Net Promoter Score to 30 or get DAU to 17M.
+Something like increasing Net Promoter Score to 30 or get DAU to 17M.
 These were derived from trends in our rigorous daily reports and weekly meetings — meaning every PM was already very aware of the problems within the game’s ecosystem.
 More importantly, the regular vocabulary of analytics driving product management gave us a natural language to talk about whether or not we were solving our problem.

-The best part is that product managers would sit in a room every quarter alongside game designers to discuss with features & fiction within the game that would solve those problems & move those #s.
+The best part is that product managers would sit in a room every quarter alongside game designers to discuss with them features & fiction within the game that would solve those problems & move those numbers.

 Getting to the MVP

 We were building a feature within Kifi in which users create a team.
 Of course, we struggle with when to release it vs adding in just a couple more features.
 One of the areas that was a hot topic of debate was around making it easier for people to get their coworkers to join the team.

 Lots of companies have team like infrastructure on their sites like Trello, Github, Quip, Dropbox, and Asana.
 So every single team member had opinions on how Kifi should do it.
-We should create a with an auth token that people can paste into their chat [Dropbox].
+We should create a service with an auth token that people can paste into their chat [Dropbox].
 Build email domain mapping so that when people join Kifi using their mail, they are automatically put on their team [Quip].
 We should redesign the invite email to be simpler [Asana].

 All of these are great ideas, but they solve COMPLETELY different problems.